Bengals top Chiefs 27-24 in OT to clinch Super Bowl trip

-1 of12 Cincinnati Bengals kicker Evan McPherson (2) celebrates with Kevin Huber (10) after kicking a 52-yard field goal during the second half of the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
+1 of12 Cincinnati Bengals kicker Evan McPherson (2) celebrates with teammates after kicking a 31-yard field goal during overtime in the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
 30, 2022, in Kansas City, Mo.
+The Bengals won 27-24.
 Eric Gay/AP Show More Show Less

-2 of12 Cincinnati Bengals kicker Evan McPherson (2) kicks a 31-yard field goal during the second half of the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
+2 of12 Cincinnati Bengals kicker Evan McPherson (2) celebrates with Kevin Huber (10) after kicking a 52-yard field goal during the second half of the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
 30, 2022, in Kansas City, Mo.
-Charlie Riedel/AP Show More Show Less 3 of12
+Eric Gay/AP Show More Show Less 3 of12

-4 of12 Cincinnati Bengals kicker Evan McPherson, center, celebrates with teammates after kicking a 32-yard field goal during the first half of the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
+4 of12 Cincinnati Bengals kicker Evan McPherson (2) kicks a 31-yard field goal during the second half of the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
 30, 2022, in Kansas City, Mo.
 Charlie Riedel/AP Show More Show Less

-5 of12 Cincinnati Bengals defensive end Sam Hubbard (94) celebrates after tackling Kansas City Chiefs quarterback Patrick Mahomes (15) during the second half of the AFC championship NFL football game, Sunday, Jan.
+5 of12 Cincinnati Bengals kicker Evan McPherson, center, celebrates with teammates after kicking a 32-yard field goal during the first half of the AFC championship NFL football game against the Kansas City Chiefs, Sunday, Jan.
 30, 2022, in Kansas City, Mo.
-Paul Sancya/AP Show More Show Less 6 of12
+Charlie Riedel/AP Show More Show Less 6 of12

-7 of12 Kansas City Chiefs quarterback Patrick Mahomes (15) fumbles the ball as he is tackled by Cincinnati Bengals defensive end Sam Hubbard (94) during the second half of the AFC championship NFL football game, Sunday, Jan.
+7 of12 Cincinnati Bengals defensive end Sam Hubbard (94) celebrates after tackling Kansas City Chiefs quarterback Patrick Mahomes (15) during the second half of the AFC championship NFL football game, Sunday, Jan.
 30, 2022, in Kansas City, Mo.
 Paul Sancya/AP Show More Show Less

-8 of12 Kansas City Chiefs quarterback Patrick Mahomes (15) reacts during the second half of the AFC championship NFL football game against the Cincinnati Bengals, Sunday, Jan.
+8 of12 Kansas City Chiefs quarterback Patrick Mahomes (15) fumbles the ball as he is tackled by Cincinnati Bengals defensive end Sam Hubbard (94) during the second half of the AFC championship NFL football game, Sunday, Jan.
 30, 2022, in Kansas City, Mo.
-Eric Gay/AP Show More Show Less 9 of12
+Paul Sancya/AP Show More Show Less 9 of12

+10 of12 Kansas City Chiefs quarterback Patrick Mahomes (15) reacts during the second half of the AFC championship NFL football game against the Cincinnati Bengals, Sunday, Jan.
+30, 2022, in Kansas City, Mo.
+Eric Gay/AP Show More Show Less

 12 of12